Shimon42/Cube3D/README.md

 	- Everything 42Normed
 	- Map parsing & Checking
 	- Minimap display and expand to fullmap
-	- Draw walls with textures and collisions
+	- Draw walls with textures/colors and collisions
 	- SkyBox
 	- Textured floor
 	- Textured sprites and shadows